taksug229/Stock-Analysis/README.md

 - [Built with](#built-with)
 - [Author](#author)
 ## Introduction
 This project focuses on predicting the future stock price over a one-year period, utilizing fundamental analysis to provide long-term investment insights.
 By leveraging free resources such as the SEC API and Yahoo Finance, this project eliminates the need for any sign-ups for data collection, ensuring a seamless experience.
 The project is built on Google Cloud Platform (GCP), utilizing BigQuery, Cloud Engine, and Cloud Storage.
 The prediction model is built with BigQuery's AutoML.
-There is an MVP frontend where users can select a stock ticker to view buy recommendations based on the model's predictions.
+There is a minimum viable product (MVP) frontend where users can select a stock ticker to view buy recommendations based on the model's predictions and the instrinsic value.
 Additionally, the frontend comes with monitoring with Prometheus and Grafana.

 **DISCLAIMER:** The information contained on this project is not intended as, and shall not be understood or construed as, financial advice.

 ### Intrinsic Value Calculation
-Intrinsic value is used for the feautures of the prediction model.
+Intrinsic value is used for one of the feautures of the prediction model and to determine purchase recommendation of the stock.
 The calculation is based on discounted cashflow analysis.

-As an example, let's say a business had $1,000 in free cash flow with a 10-year compound annual growth rate of 10% and currently holds $5,000 worth of cash.
+As an example, let's say a business had $1,000 in free cash flow with a 10-year compound annual growth rate (CAGR) of 10% and currently holds $5,000 worth of cash.
 If we discount future cash flow by 15% annually, the instrinsic value of the company would be $19,306 as shown in the table below.

 | 10% Annual Growth | FCF (Estimated) | Discounted (15%) |
 |-------------------|-----------------|------------------|